readytogroove/readytogroove.github.io/_posts/newsletter/2016-01-11-use-data-to-get-pregnant-faster.md

 >**Krystal:** I'm still trying [to get pregnant], but [charting my fertility] has given me more knowledge.
 I feel like I know my body now.
 I know everything I need to do.
 It helps give me that sense of control and also has helped me learn there is more I can do rather than just being sad it's not happening.

+If you're having difficulty conceiving, or if you have in the past, there's a good chance you have an underlying health issue that needs to be addressed.
+Unhealthy periods are a REAL problem these days, which is why I created Period Reset, the 30-day program designed to help you heal your periods and make way for the perfect baby-making bod. <a class="text-link" href="https://periodreset.readytogroove.com/">Check it out >></a>

 ### <a name="references">References</a> ###

 1. Zinaman MJ.
 Using cervical mucus and other easily observed biomarkers to identify ovulation in prospective pregnancy trials.
 Paediatric and Perinatal Epidemiology 2006; 20(Suppl.
 1): 26–29.